mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-lists.md

 # Working with Lists

-In Opteryx a list is an ordered collection of zero or more `VARCHAR` values.
+A list is an ordered collection of zero or more `VARCHAR` values.

 ## Actions